Financial responsibilities of father on divorce

 The period drama Bridgerton, the runaway success of the winter, has had viewers enthralled by a society where strict obligations and responsibilities see many of the characters living with an ever-present prospect of being forced into marriage to avoid the shame associated with being intimate outside of wedlock.

-But how would a modern-day Marina Thompson, the Featherington’s mysterious cousin, fare when seeking support for herself and her child and, if tricked into marriage, what would Colin Bridgerton’s obligations have been?
+But how would a modern-day Marina Thompson, Featherington’s mysterious cousin, fare when seeking support for herself and her child and, if tricked into marriage, what would Colin Bridgerton’s obligations have been?

 Lisa Pepper, a London divorce lawyer at the law firm Osbornes Law, considers how the courts would view the responsibilities of Marina’s lover and explains how, if Colin had married Marina, he would have found himself financially responsible for her child, even on divorce.

-In Marina’s case, she would have claims against her child’s father George Crane, had he lived, to provide housing for Marina and her child, perhaps even providing her with a property to live in, paying rent or a mortgage.
+In Marina’s case, she would have claims against her child’s father George Crane, had he lived to provide housing for Marina and her child, perhaps even providing her with a property to live in, paying rent or a mortgage.
 He would need to support his child until they left school or university.

 In Marina’s quest to marry before her pregnancy becomes apparent, Colin Bridgerton is in the frame as a potential suitor.
 If a present-day Colin found out he was not the child’s father after he had taken his marriage vows and chose to divorce, he would still be financially responsible.

-Last year saw a case of a divorcing mother seeking maintenance payments for her child from her husband, despite him not being their biological father.
+Last year saw a case of a divorcing mother seeking maintenance payments for her child from her husband despite him not being their biological father.
 The judge ruled that he still had to pay school fees and child maintenance of £60k per year even though the child was not his.
 The mother was also free to pursue the child’s natural father for further payments.”

-If he died having written a will, which presumably the child would not be included in, modern-day Marina would be able to make an Inheritance Act claim on her child’s behalf under the 1975 Inheritance Act which allows wills to be disputed where a parent has made no provision in their will for their child.
+If he died having written a will, which presumably the child would not be included in, modern-day Marina would be able to make an Inheritance Act claim on her child’s behalf under the 1975 Inheritance Act, which allows wills to be disputed where a parent has made no provision in their will for their child.

 Share this article